 - Plug in your OBD-II scanner, then turn on the ignition without starting the engine.

 - The scanner will turn on.
 Allow it to communicate with the vehicle.
 Select MAKINA; then, your particular model.

 - Select Read Fault Codes from the main menu.

-Ask if Technical Service Bulletins (TSB) exist for your car as well.
-TSBs for the transmission typically update the Engine or Transmsimon control unit software.
+It is important to check the Jeep website or contact a dealership to determine if your vehicle has been affected by any transmission recalls.
+If a recall has been issued, the repairs will typically be made at no cost to the owner.
+Regularly checking for recall information can help keep your Jeep running safely and reliably on the road.
+Ask if Technical Service Bulletins (TSB) also exist for your car.
+TSBs for the transmission typically update the Engine or Transmission control unit software.
 TSBs can program the shift solenoids, which makes the transmission shift better.